rktjmp/lush.nvim/README.md

 There are two interactive tutorials provided,

-- `lush_quick_start.lua`, which will give you a 2 minute overview of Lush's features
+- `lush_quick_start.lua`, which will give you a few-minute overview of Lush's features.

-- `lush_tutorial.lua`, a more in-depth guide through various ways to apply lush.
+- `lush_tutorial.lua`, a more in-depth guide through various ways to apply Lush.

 There are also examples of various topics (lightline, import, export) in the `examples` folder.